Kids of all ages will find something to stay active and out in the sun!

-Contact Alan Saunders or Kendra Carter for more information, or find them on Facebook by clicking here.
+Email carmisummerleague[email protected] for more information or find them on Facebook by clicking here.

 American Legion Baseball for high school age baseball players has been a summer staple in Carmi for decades.
-The team is coached by Pat Stewart.
 Their season usually starts shortly after high school baseball season is over and runs through mid to late July.
 They also have a postseason tournament every year.
 The Legion team plays its home games at Eckerle Park.

 The Carmi Bullfrogs swim team also draws triple digits participants every year.
 They have usually 8 to 10 meets per summer (including the Carmi Invitational).
 The Bullfrogs attracts kids from around 5 to 18.
 They swim in the Illiana Conference and also some kids earn the right to compete at an All-Star meet in Millstadt every year.
 They have their home meets at the Carmi Municipal Pool (which is also where they practice).

 For more information about the Bullfrogs, click here.